March for Science: Worldwide protests begin

 Katherine Mathieson, chief executive of the British Science Association, said she hoped the marches would be a catalyst for people to think about the role science plays in their lives and a chance for scientists to demonstrate the public benefit of their work.

 "Protecting the government's investment in science, particularly when that includes funding for public engagement, is incredibly important," she said.
-"Science is not just for scientists and I believe that all of us, whether we work in a lab or not, should have a voice on its future."
+"Science is not just for scientists, and I believe that all of us, whether we work in a lab or not, should have a voice on its future."

 Trump's budget proposal, unveiled in March, outlined $54 billion in cuts across government programs to make way for an increase in defense spending.

-US scientists fear this will have a major impact on research and science-based policy, as well as undermining the importance of science in society and limiting future innovation.
+US scientists said they fear such a plan would have a major impact on research and science-based policy as well as undermine the importance of science in society and limit future innovation.

 "It might have been ignited by Trump, but it's not about Trump," Villa-Komaroff said.
 "It's about the importance of science in society and continuing the support for the science community in keeping our edge."